jukefr/jukefr/content/post/ricing-linux/index.md

 ## a (not so quick) historical primer

 Speaking of ergonomics, I think it is quite important that I preface this article with a "small" section about it.
 We all know what the word means, from a distance.
 If you don't know what a home row is or why people use keyboard-only environments then there is little purpose in ricing your setup unless you want it to look "cool and 1337".
-Admittedly, I too was once a poorly cultivated skiddie, which is why I think it is important to talk about these ergonomics base principles since they are rarely taught nowadays.
+Admittedly, I too was once a poorly cultivated skiddie, which is why I think it is important to talk about these ergonomics base concepts since they are rarely taught nowadays.

 ### keyboard

 Maybe you are a zoomer like me.
 The first OS you ever laid your hands on was probably a fully fledged graphical interface called Windows (95 in this case).
 What's this ?
 I move this mouse thingy, and I have a cursor that mirrors it on the screen ?
 What's that ?
 I type on this keyboard thingy and letters appear on the screen ?
 And that's usually how the trouble starts, you get into things, as an autodidact, fiddle about and eventually you end up getting the results you wanted.
-However, achieving your objective doesn't necessarily mean you went the "correct" way about doing it, in this case "ergonomically" ideal way or even the most efficient way.
+However, achieving your goals doesn't necessarily mean you went the "correct" way about doing it, in this case "ergonomically" ideal way or even the most efficient way.

 Let me give you a simple example : copy and paste.
 Everybody knows how to do it, if you are reading this you probably even know of at least two ways of doing it.